greystate/hexcolor/README.md

-There's a bunch of [tests][] available for the curious - actually, if you feel like learning a new language, grab the tests and rewrite them for that language.
-Then implement `HexColor` using the tests as a guide.
+There's a bunch of [tests][] available for the curious - actually, if you feel like learning a new language, grab the tests and rewrite them for that language; then implement `HexColor` using the tests as a guide.

 [tests]: test/spec/hexcolor-spec.js